return5/return5/README.md

     -   anything you want to, I'm happy to answer anything i can.
   - 👯 I’m looking to collaborate on ...
     -  any FOSS Lua project you think i might be able to help with.
+  - fell free to request a merge request (github incorrectly calls it a PR) to any of my projects.
+    - be aware that i am picky about code formatting and clean code. any merge must match my own coding style.

   <p>
       <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=return5&layout=donut-vertical&theme=transparent&show_icons=true"/>